7 Best Hootsuite Alternatives — Tested & Compared (2026)

 Analytics are locked behind expensive plans.
 Want detailed engagement rate breakdowns or competitor benchmarking?
 You'll need Hootsuite's Advanced tier at minimum.
 Most alternatives include solid analytics from day one.

 Customer support has declined.
 This one comes up constantly.
 Long response times, canned replies, and a support structure that pushes you toward help articles instead of actual humans.
-When you're paying $99+/month, you expect better.
+When you're paying $99+/user/month, you expect better.
 The 1.8/5 rating on Trustpilot reflects genuine frustration from paying customers — not just disgruntled free users, because those don't exist anymore.

 Contract lock-in catches people off guard.
 Several users we talked to mentioned being stuck in annual contracts they forgot they signed up for.
 The cancellation process isn't straightforward either.
 If you're evaluating alternatives, make sure to check when your Hootsuite billing cycle ends before making the switch.